scarletbright/avalanche-docs/docs/v1.0/en/tutorials/atomic-swap.md

 }' -H 'content-type:application/json;' 127.0.0.1:9650/ext/bc/X
 ```

-where `to` is the address of a P-Chain account you hold.
+where `to` is the address of a P-Chain address you hold.
-(See [here](../api/platform.md#platformcreateaddress) for instructions on creating a new P-Chain address)
+(See [here](../api/platform.md#platformcreateaddress) for instructions on creating a new P-Chain address.)

 The response should look like this: